 It depends on the nationality of the decedent.
 If the decedent's nationality is Japanese, the Civil Code of Japan governs the distribution of an individual's estate.
-Our explanations in this 'Succession' section are all based upon the Civil Code of Japan.
+The explanations in this 'succession' section are based on the Civil Code of Japan.
 Even if a foreign law governs the succession or distribution of an individual's estate because of the nationality of the decedent, the heirs, testamentary donees and the recipient legal entities who succeed to real property within Japan must complete its registration to perfect changes in rights through the procedure required by the laws of Japan.